Goals vs. Objectives: Types, Examples, and Templates

 • Schedule a meeting with your supervisor to discuss long-term opportunities at the company.

-• Request informational interviews with three managers in potential new.
+• Request informational interviews with three managers in potential new role.

 • Take advantage of one company training program per month.